What: Make your professional profile easier to find online.

 Standardize your profile on all the channels you have defined that your DPA might visit (Step #2 above).
 Search engines will give you credit for the work you’ve put into participating in these online communities and channels.

-Level Two (i.e., strengthen your online presence through ideas such as):
+Level Two (i.e., strengthen your online presence by getting listed on other places online through ideas such as):

 - Resume – Migrate to an online resume.